opennetworkinglab/onos/web/gui2/README.md

 popd && \
 npm install gui2-topo-lib
 ```
-This packages the Framework up in to __onos/web/gui2-topo-lib/dist/gui2-topo-lib/gui2-topo-lib-2.0.0.tgz__
+This packages the Topo View up in to __onos/web/gui2-topo-lib/dist/gui2-topo-lib/gui2-topo-lib-2.1.0.tgz__

 ## GUI2 Application
-The application contains the ONOS index.html and all of the tabular views and the topology view.
+The application contains the ONOS index.html and all of the tabular views and the
-It references the gui2-fw-lib, as just another dependency.
+topology view.
+It references the gui2-fw-lib and gui2-topo-lib as just other
+dependencies.

-To use this application in Angular CLI for development on your system, you need to:
+For build method 2) above to use this application in Angular CLI for development
+on your system, you need to:
 1. Change directory in to onos/web/gui2 - this is where you will run the `ng` command from.
 2. Run `npm install` once from this folder to add dependencies
-3. Then run 'ng -v' from onos/web/gui2 and an additional version should be shown __Angular: 6.0.0__
+3. Then run 'ng version' from onos/web/gui2 and an additional version should be
+shown __Angular: 7.0.2__
 4. Temporarily make a change to disable authentication in UIWebSocket.java
 5. Temporarily make a change to disable external routes in onos-routing.module.ts
 6. Create symbolic links for some CSS files

 ### Disable authentication and external routes
+> Remember this is only for build method 2) above

 Before the server can be run a couple of small adjustments need to be temporarily made
 1. The file __~/onos/web/gui/src/main/java/org/onosproject/ui/impl/UiWebSocket.java__
 needs to be adjusted to remove authentication
 2. The file __~/onos/web/gui2/src/main/webapp/app/onos-routing.module.ts__ needs
 to be adjusted to remove references to routes in external applications

-These changes are given in Appendix A at the end of this document - these changes should not be
+These changes are given in Appendix A at the end of this document - these changes
-checked in though - as they are not required (and will break) the GUI2 embedded in ONOS.
+should not be checked in though - as they are not required (and will break) the
+GUI2 embedded in ONOS.

 ### Create symbolic links for CSS files
 Also some files need to be symbolically linked - these should no be checked in